-A 2:1 fertility rate represents the equilibrium of replacement between the old and the new.
-Already half of Humanity has dropped below this line.
-If the trend continues, the species could stabilize in 2050.
+A fertility rate of 2:1 represents the equilibrium of replacement between the old and the new.
+Already half of humanity has dropped below this line.
+If the trend continues, the population of species could stabilize by 2050.
 At that point, we will become an aging population with fewer children.
-It has happened in the more developed societies already.
-While appealing, this thesis is challenged by the UN, which currently predicts that we might reach 11 billion people by the end of the century - still a slower growth than what was experienced over the last fifty years.
+It has happened in the most developed societies already.
+While appealing, this thesis is challenged by the U.N., which currently predicts that we could reach 11 billion people by 2100.

-If we anticipate a reduced demographic pressure, the essential problem to be attacked and resolved becomes the reduction of individual consumption and pollution per capita.
-We must solve for the upcoming waste-to-consumption of resources per capita of emerging and developing countries, rather than for their birth-rate.
-This is the factor of further destabilization ahead of us.
+If we anticipate a slightly reduced demographic pressure, the essential problem to be resolved then becomes the reduction of individual consumption and pollution per capita.
+We must attack the cycle of resources waste-to-consumption per capita of emerging and developing countries, rather than only focusing on their birth-rate.
+This is the factor of greatest destabilization ahead.

-As we saw earlier, this means attacking the foundation of our civilization, which is growth-centric since the beginning of History.
-While numbers speak for themselves, they are apparently not sufficient to create the needed "fear factor".
+As we saw earlier, this means that we are prepared to challenge the foundation of our civilization, which is growth-centric since the beginning of history.
+While numbers speak for themselves, they are apparently not sufficient to stimulate enough of a "fear factor".
 Can we see what the shock of a pandemic can do?
-Suddenly billions of people stay at home - they obey.
+Suddenly billions of people stay at home...

-The risk of dying tomorrow - of Coronavirus - even at a 2% probability - is much more convincing than a 100% chance of destroying our immediate environment, even if 100% of our children will suffer from it, with their own children even bearing the risk of disappearing.
+The risk of dying tomorrow from Coronavirus - even at a 2% probability - is much more convincing than a 100% chance of destroying our immediate environment, even if 100% of our children will suffer from it, with their own children even bearing the risk of disappearing.

-We have seen these scary numbers for quite a while already.
-I had related an extensive summary in the first version of this book ten years ago.
+Yet, numbers are undisputable and have been available for over ten years.
 Global surveys from the World Meteorological Organization (WMO) for the decade 2001-2010 came out by mid-2013, showing that "94% of reporting countries had their warmest decade in 2001-2010.
 No country reported a nationwide average decadal temperature cooler than the long-term average."
-Secretary-General Michel Jarraud of WMO had declared: "On a long-term basis, the underlying trend is clearly in an upward direction, more so in recent times (...)
+Secretary-General Michel Jarraud of WMO declared: "On a long-term basis, the underlying trend is clearly in an upward direction, more so in recent times (...)
 The observations highlight yet again how heat-trapping gases from human activities have upset the natural balance of our atmosphere and are a major contribution to climate change.
 The laws of physics and chemistry are not negotiable."